minitauros/go-concurrency-training/courses/testing/4_frameworks/1_testify/README.md

 }
 ```

-First, implement the methods of `Calculator` in calculator.go.
-Then, using the `assert` package, write tests for the
+First, implement the methods of `Calculator` in calculator.go in the parent directory.
+Then, using the `assert` package,
-implementations.
+write tests for the implementations.
 The `SpecialSub()` methods has already been implemented and tested as an example.

 To see if your tests work, tests can be run as follows.